vildekristine99/DAT110-oblig2/README.md

 The aim of this task is to change the implementation of the dispatcher such that each client session has an associated thread which processes the incoming message from the corresponding client.

+Adressing this task involves:

+- creating a new dispatcher-thread in the broker whenever a client connects, i.e., the `waitConnect`-methods in the broker is executed.
-Solving this task means that a new thread has to be spawned whenever a client connects.
-This thread will then wait for incoming messages from the client and handles these accordingly.
-When the client disconnect the corresponding thread should be terminated.
-It should also be possible to stop/terminate the execution of all current threads.
+- a dispatcher thread will then wait for incoming messages from the client and handles these accordingly (as before).
+This means that the doProcess-methods of the dispatcher no longer should iterative across all client-sessions since each dispatcher-thread handles on client.
+- When a client disconnects, i.e, the `onDisconnect`-methods in the dispatcher is invoked, then the corresponding dispatcher thread should be terminated using `doStop()`

+It should also be possible to stop/terminate the execution of all current dispatcher-threads.
 In the current implementation, the single threaded dispatcher can be stopped by invoking the `doStop`-method on the dispatcher.

 ### Handing in the project